Shanghai Foreign Language School

-I am Manning Wu, a Flaherty Bear.
-I plan to double major in finance and ACMS at ND.
+I am a Flaherty Bear double majoring in finance and ACMS.

 In high school, I participated in the Pioneer Academic Program of Hamilton College, in which I studied graph theory and independently wrote an undergraduate-level research paper titled: Heuristic and Mathematical Programming-based Algorithm for the Guangdong Wind Farm Supply Network.
 I also went to the Research Science Initiative at Tsinghua University (RSI), using Bayesian Network on machine learning to write a research paper.

 During the summer before college, I participated in the Rome Global Gateway Seminar, where I went on site visits, had lectures and seminar discussions on 17th-century English aristocrats in Rome, and studied the influence of the Grand Tour.
 I also participated in the Outward Bound Program in MN, enjoying the incredibly peaceful scenery and built a genuine little community within our group.

 During the summer after my Freshman year, I interned at Bill & Melinda Gates Foundation, which enabled me to see the connection between philanthropy and business.
 Dr. Yinuo Li is really an inspiring lady.
 In fall 2018, I participated in three SIBC finance projects, traveling to different companies’ headquarters in Chicago and presented proposals to their executives.